Solin: Transport

 Local bus lines from Split to Kaštela, Trogir, Klis and Sinj also stop in Solin centre.

+Demography

+As of 2021, Solin has 24,862 inhabitants, 49.01% of them being male and 50.09% being female.

 Climate

-Climate in this area has mild differences between highs and lows, and there is adequate rainfall year-round.
+Solin's climate has mild differences between highs and lows, and there is adequate rainfall year-round.
 The Köppen Climate Classification subtype for this climate is "Csa" (Mediterranean climate).